AngleProtocol/angle-core/README.md

 ## Audits

 Angle smart contracts have been audited by Sigma Prime and [Chainsecurity](https://chainsecurity.com/security-audit/angle-protocol/).
 The audit reports can be found in the `audits/` folder of this repo.
+Every contract of the protocol has been audited at least by one of the two auditors.

-The `main` branch contains of this repo contains the code of the contracts that have been deployed.
+The `main` branch of this repo contains the code of the contracts that have been deployed.
 The other branches are the audited branches.

 ## Usage